 PBIS at DJJ: DeKalb RYDC Mother-Son Dinner

-Recently, the DeKalb Regional Youth Detention Center (DeKalb RYDC) held its annual Mother-Son Dinner as part of the Positive Behavioral Interventions and Supports (PBIS) program at the facility.
-For the DeKalb RYDC youth who displayed good behavior and teamwork during the spring, this special family-themed dinner provided a chance for the youth to spend quality time with their mothers, relatives or friends.
+The DeKalb Regional Youth Detention Center (DeKalb RYDC) recently held its annual Mother-Son Dinner as part of the Positive Behavioral Interventions and Supports (PBIS) program at the facility.
+For the DeKalb RYDC youth who displayed good behavior and teamwork during the spring, this special family-themed dinner provided a chance for the youth to spend quality time with their mothers, relatives, or friends.

 The DeKalb RYDC Mother-Son Dinner was a touch of formal class in metro Atlanta.
 Dressed to the hilt with clothing donated by staff members, the DeKalb RYDC Advisory Council, and the community, the youth enjoyed a night of food and festive times.
-Food for the event was donated by local organizations.
-Special thanks goes out to Volunteer Coordinator ShaRon LovettOzuem for her help in organizing the evening's festivities.
+Local organizations donated food for the event.
+Special thanks go out to Volunteer Coordinator ShaRon LovettOzuem for her help in organizing the evening's festivities.